Artem Markelov (figure skater)

 Artem Alexeyevich Markelov (Артём Алексеевич Маркелов; born July 10, 2003) is an American ice dancer.
-With his skating partner and wife, Leah Neset, he is the 2024 World Junior champion, 2023–24 Junior Grand Prix Final champion, a two-time ISU Junior Grand Prix gold medalist, and a three-time U.S. junior national champion (2022, 2023, 2024).
+With his skating partner and wife, Leah Neset, he is a two-time Challenger Series bronze medalist, the 2024 World Junior champion, 2023–24 Junior Grand Prix Final champion, a two-time ISU Junior Grand Prix gold medalist, and a three-time U.S. junior national champion (2022, 2023, 2024).

 Personal life

 Markelov was born on July 10, 2003, in Volzhsky, Russia to mother Elena, a lawyer, and father Alexey, deputy director of a tire manufacturing facility.
 He has two sisters, Diana and Milana.
 Markelov completed his high school education in Russia in 2021, and is currently a computer science major at Western Governors University in addition to studying data analytics and systems engineering at the University of Colorado Colorado Springs.

 Markelov and his skating partner, Leah Neset, began dating in February 2022.
 They married in Santa Fe County, two days after Neset's 17th birthday, with his and Neset's mothers acting as witnesses.
 They had a public wedding ceremony on June 1, 2024.